• Skip to primary navigation

 Jump to Recipe Print Recipe

-Bharwa Lal Mirch Ka Achar is a spicy, masala-stuffed red chilli pickle from North India.
-I am sharing all the secret tips and tricks to make classic mirch ka achar.
+Bharwa Lal Mirch Ka Achar is a spicy, masala-stuffed red chilli pickle.
+I am sharing all the secret tips to make classic mirch ka achar from North India.

 About Red Chilli Pickle

-For a country obsessed with food, pickles are an integral part of our food culture.
+For a country obsessed with food, pickles are an integral part of our cuisine.
 We have pickle recipes for every season, mood, and produce.

 The bright and big red chillies are known as ‘lal mirch’ in Hindi.
 Hence, the name of the pickle – lal mirch ka achar.
 The red chilli pickle is spicy, tangy, sour, and mildly sweet.
 It is one of the most popular Indian pickles.